Navigating Tough Conversations with Honesty and Respect

 Separate the Person From the Behavior

+Respect means attacking the problem, not the person.
 “Your recap skipped the action items, which left the team unclear on next steps.”
+“This is the third time the forecast was late, and it’s putting the region behind on commitments.”

 Behavior can be fixed.
-Identity statements cannot.
+Identity statements can’t, so don’t make them.

 End With Ownership and Support